Garry Berman: 100 Years of Laughter, Gebunden

 A comprehensive look at how comedy evolved across mediums throughout the twentieth century.

-Readers will discover many of comedy's most brilliant artists of the 20th century's earlier decades, as well as recall those who may have faded from public attention only a generation or two ago.
-Berman also covers often-overlooked aspects of comedy history from how comedians needed to adapt their skills to advances in technology, such as silent films to "talkies" and radio comedy to the demands of television, to how the comedy world responded to major tragedies such as the Pearl Harbor attack, the JFK assassination, and 9 / 11, and eventually rebounded over time.
-Finally, the book explores topics within comedy such as the most popular gags, comedy couples, the rise of sitcoms and the staying power of Saturday Night Live.
+A retrospective on comedy's most brilliant artists, the book includes fascinating stories and fun tidbits behind not only the top comedians but also those who faded from public attention but are equally deserving of recognition for their comedic contributions.
+Also discussed are often-overlooked aspects of comedy history from how comedians needed to adapt their skills to advances in technology to how the comedy world responded to major tragedies such as the Pearl Harbor attack and 9 / 11, and special topics such as the most popular gags, comedy couples, the rise of sitcoms, and the staying power of Saturday Night Live.
+An essential addition to any comedy afficionado's collection.